tigerwill90/fox/README.md

 **Wildcard pattern:** Route can be registered using wildcard parameters.
 The matched path segment can then be easily retrieved by name.
 Due to Fox design, wildcard route are cheap and scale really well.

-**Detect panic:** You can register a fallback handler that is fire in case of panics occurring during handling an HTTP request.
+**Detect panic:** Comes with a ready-to-use, efficient Recovery middleware that gracefully handles panics.

 **Get the current route:** You can easily retrieve the route of the matched request.
-This actually makes it easier to integrate observability middleware like open telemetry (disable by default).
+This actually makes it easier to integrate observability middleware like open telemetry.

-**Only explicit matches:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), a request can only match exactly one or no route.
-As a result there are no unintended matches, and it also encourages good RESTful api design.
+**Only explicit matches:**  A request can only match exactly one route or no route at all.
+Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.

 **Redirect trailing slashes:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router automatically redirects the client, at no extra cost, if another route match with or without a trailing slash (disable by default).